 For a home seller, nothing can be more frustrating than having your home sit on the market for months on end.
 Probably years.
-You could be having buyers come tour the house, sure.
+You could be having buyers come tour the house, use online paycheck services.
 But they are not making offers, and the ones you get are not decent enough.
 Or just maybe, there are no buyers visiting your home at all.

 Whichever the case, you are feeling dejected, as any normal person would.
 And we’re here to make you feel better – by helping you get your house in order, literally and figuratively.

 Did you know the reason that most homes sit idle on the market for long periods has to do with few issues totally within the homeowner’s control?
 That’s the good news.
 But you probably didn’t, otherwise you would have gotten to the bottom of it, no?

 Anyways, it could be due to any one or a combination of the following reasons.

 This is a favourite miscalculation many sellers are fond of making – pricing a home based on the figure they think it should be worth.
 Let’s not kid ourselves, no one wants to short-sell their property.
 So if you arrive at the sale price based on your attachment to the property as opposed to the current market value, chances are it will be on the market for the foreseeable future.

 If you have no way of figuring out you property’s actual value, a trustworthy local real estate agent can be of help.
 But if you are resolute on getting your ideal asking price, perhaps it would be a good thing to get honest with yourself and figure out if there are some upgrades needed.
 Or maybe bid your time in anticipation of a market uptick.
 But don’t wait too long.

 No one knows your home is for sale

 Now that you have a ‘For Sale’ sign smack on the edge of your lawn, you may think ‘Ah, let’s now wait for some calls!’